zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

     ![](images/14-wallet.png)

-6. Verify that the OIRI and Ding wallets have been created
+6. Verify that the OIRI and Ding wallets have been created.

     ```
     <copy>ls /app/data/wallet</copy>